 Best Plants to Grow for Privacy

 There are several reasons why homeowners choose arborvitae over traditional privacy plants.
-Chief among them being height and dense growth.
-If there’s little distance between yours and your neighbors’ property, a thick expanse of arborvitae should fix things.
+Chief among them is height and dense growth.
+If there’s little distance between your and your neighbor’s property, a thick expanse of arborvitae should fix things.

 Its evergreen foliage creates a bushy hedge when the trees are spaced out properly.
-Plus, it can thrive in most soil conditions and sustain in extremely low temperatures.
-You can choose from multiple varieties depending on your requirements and space.
+Plus, it can thrive in most soil conditions and sustain extremely low temperatures.
+You can choose from multiple varieties depending on your requirements and space, a very versatile privacy plant.

 Bamboo is another great option as it grows quickly and adds an oriental touch to your surroundings.
 So, if you want a lush privacy screen that does not require much tending, we advise choosing a variety of bamboo.

 Some homeowners are worried that they are invasive and get out of control soon.
-However, you can also get a slow-spreading, clumping type, or use large raised planters to keep them in check.
+However, you can also get a slow-spreading, clumping type, or use large raised planters to keep your privacy screen in check.

 The fast-growing privet tree can lend seclusion and increase curb appeal.
 With proper care, it grows up to 2-3 ft each year.
 Therefore, you can have a gorgeous green wall within some years, that will keep prying eyes off your property.